-7 ways Loyola helps ease the transition to college
+7 ways Loyola supports students as they transition to college

 The start of college is an exciting time.
 It is also an emotional time.
 The transition may present challenges—as well as endless opportunities.
 Many unknowns remain about roommates and residence life, classes and internships, getting involved and time management, determining a career path, and more.
 That’s why our students are provided the support and the tools to navigate college from the very beginning.

 Because we are committed to the success of our students during the first year—and beyond—Loyola offers resources, services, and entire programs dedicated to starting the newest members of our Greyhound community off on the right foot.

 But don’t take our word for it.
 One student shares seven ways her own first year was shaped by the people and programs that are quintessential to the Loyola experience…

 In high school, I heard about the challenges of balancing a college workload and social life, and still finding time to be involved outside of class; however, I never realized how different college would actually be.

 My Messina Enrichment Hour stressed the importance of transition, independence, time management, and mental and physical health.
 It helped me actively make a plan for myself to find time to fit everything in, including crucial things like sleep, exercise, and stress management.

 A close-knit community from day one

 Everyone in my Messina class had enrolled in that particular course because they were interested in learning more about that subject.
 Although some people branched off or even changed majors altogether, this brought together people who shared an interest.

 Messina is designed to create small group settings through classes and residential life, and this allows you to create close relationships with your peers that help to enhance your personal and academic success.
 I have met many great people through Messina who I might not have otherwise.